mattbeedle/capsule_crm/README.md

 CapsuleCRM gem is completely free and open source.
-However, if you would like to tip me for the hours I put in, you would of course be very welcome send Bitcoins to 1EcMFGtrw97qA3VXnQwM2Me5ruEkapCVio
+However, if you would like to tip me for the hours I put in, you would of course be very welcome to send Bitcoins to 1EcMFGtrw97qA3VXnQwM2Me5ruEkapCVio

 ## Installation